Zero-to-Heroes/firestone/README.md

 -   The app can be downloaded from here: https://www.overwolf.com/app/sebastien_tromp-firestone
 -   If you want to come and say hi on Discord: https://discord.gg/vKeB3gnKTy
 -   Stay up-to-date with what we're doing and bugs found on Twitter: https://twitter.com/ZerotoHeroes_HS
--   An imgur album with more screenshots: https://imgur.com/a/hLz4ORp